perspeqtive/sulu-snippet-tabs-bundle/README.md

 ```
 This ensures the data is correctly stored in your snippet’s `ext` field and is available in the output.

-✅ **That’s it!** Once your configuration and forms are in place, the new tabs will automatically appear in the snippet edit view in the Sulu Admin.
+✅ **That’s it!** Once your configuration and forms are in place, the new tabs will automatically appear in the snippet edit view in the Sulu Admin and you can access your saved content in Twig and anywhere as expected.

 ## 👩‍🍳 Contribution